gravitational/teleport/rfd/0098-securing-docker-images.md

-   Using `bazel` does not resolve a major limitation of using a basic `Dockerfile` (i.e. the `xcopy` style install) and introduces more complexity, in terms of both build process tooling and  process, so was rejected in favour of the `Dockerfile` approach.
+   Using `bazel` does not resolve a major limitation of using a basic `Dockerfile` (i.e. the `xcopy` style install) and introduces more complexity, in terms of both build process and tooling, so was rejected in favour of the `Dockerfile` approach.

  * **[apko](https://github.com/chainguard-dev/apko)**: Apko is a tool for quickly building minimalist, reproducible Alpine linux images, using a declarative